chrisjstevenson/product-api/README.md

 ```

 ##### Testing Methodology
-I elected to use integration tests as the primary method of testing over unit - I did this because
-I felt that the interaction between services was more important to the system under test that
+I elected to use integration tests as the primary method of testing over unit - I felt that the interaction between services was more important to the system than
 the logic within each smaller component.

 ## Deployments